EJ132/ej-capstone-lost-puppers/README.md

 You can then go to the find page and find dogs or make your own listing.
 This site was made for all people of all ages.

+For Developers or Any Users:
+    Test Accounts:
+        User_Name: TestUser
+        Password: TestUser123

 Technologies used?

 Front-End: